DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-support-pupils-to-develop-subject-specific-skills/autumn-week-2-mentor-materials.md

 By the end of this session your ECT will have:

-- articulated why it’s important to avoid working memory overload
+- articulated why it's important to avoid working memory overload
 - identified 2 tricky concepts in their subject or phase
 - considered the prior knowledge needed by pupils to access these concepts
 - worked collaboratively to break the material in these tricky concepts into smaller steps
-- considered the most effective way to teach these steps, taking into account pupils’ working memory capacity
+- considered the most effective way to teach these steps, taking into account pupils' working memory capacity

 ### Reference materials